muellerc/lambda-on-java-workshop/workshop/content/rearchitect/graalvm/_index.md

 ls -lh lab-3-rearchitect/graalvm/target/function.zip
 ```

-It will report a package size of **9,3 MB**.
+It will report a package size of **14,0 MB**.

 ## Deploy The Application

-To deploy the application, run the following command.
-It also exports the service endpoint url and the function ARN as environment variables for easy access:
+To deploy the application, run the following command:

 ```bash
 sam deploy --template-file lab-3-rearchitect/graalvm/template.yaml \